shucwu/GettingAndCleaningData_CourseProject/README.md

 * Unzipped data folder "UCI HAR Dataset" present in the working directory of RStudio
 * R package libraries: dplyr, plyr, reshape2

+## How to read the tidy dataset?

+read.table("tidydataset.txt", header=TRUE)

+## Cool!
+How did you create such a beautify tidy dataset?

+Please refer to the CodeBook.md file in this repo